electronicarts/EASTL/README.md

 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details on compiling and testing the source.

-## Credits
+## Credits And Maintainers

 EASTL was created by Paul Pedriana and he maintained the project for roughly 10 years.

-Roberto Parolin is the current EASTL owner within EA and is responsible for the open source repository.
+Roberto Parolin is the current EASTL owner and primary maintainer within EA and is responsible for the open source repository.
+Max Winkler is the secondary maintainer for EASTL within EA and on the open source repository.

 Significant EASTL contributions were made by (in alphabetical order):